subtopic 2.2: Energy and biomass in ecosystems

 Impact on Trophic Levels and Food Chain Length

-Due to these losses, typically only about 10% or less of the energy available at one trophic level is passed on to the next level.
-This is known as the 10% rule.
+- 10% Rule: Typically, only about 10% or less of the energy at one trophic level is passed on to the next.
+This low transfer efficiency results from energy losses primarily due to heat from metabolic processes.

 Application of skills: Work out the efficiency of transfer between trophic levels.